 We believe in pair programming as a powerful teaching tool.
 Having another person sitting next to you watching you code can be harrowing, but nothing keeps you focused like a second set of eyes.
 Pair programming encourages knowledge sharing, rapid brainstorming, and keeps you from checking Facebook too much.
 Students will pair as much as possible during the program.

 We won’t lecture too much.
 We believe fully immersed engagement is the best way to learn.
 We provide the curriculum and environment to produce optimal learning.
 This means maximizing hands-on time in front of computers and providing smart people who can answer all of your questions.

 Tuition is $15,000.
 If you receive and accept a full-time job offer from one of the companies in our network then we will refund $3,000 of your tuition.
 If the program doesn't meet your expectations in the first 2 weeks, we'll give you your money back (less your down payment).

-We offer a scholarship to cover the cost of tuition for one student each quarter.
+We offer a partial scholarships to a limited number of students each quarter.
+These are need-based scholarships.
 If you are an organization who wants to sponsor more students, please let us know.
 Financial barriers should not prevent candidates from doing our program.